spatial-model-editor/spatial-model-editor/README.md

 Or take a look at the [documentation](https://spatial-model-editor.readthedocs.io/)

+Pre-release [preview binaries](https://github.com/spatial-model-editor/spatial-model-editor/releases/tag/latest) are also available for testing new features before the next release.

 *Note: on linux some additional system libraries are required that may not be installed by default.
 To install them:*

 *  Fedora/RHEL/CentOS: `sudo yum install xcb-util-image xcb-util-keysyms xcb-util-renderutil xcb-util-wm`